 “Mexican Cousin” debuted to a warm welcome at the Hampton Coliseum as the encore on 1/2/03.
 Subsequent shots served during the 2003 winter tour (2/18/03 Denver and 2/28/03 Nassau Coliseum) were also nightcaps.
 With the heat upon us, the “Mexican Cousin” was mixed into early evening first-set cocktails during the two performances that followed (7/12/03 Gorge and 7/26/03 Atlanta).
 Surprisingly, considering the celebratory nature of the Two-by-Four runs that followed, the Tequila bottle remained shelved for the duration of 2003.
 There was a single 2004 serving in Mansfield (8/11/04) just prior to the "last shows" at Coventry.

 During the Phish break-up, Trey turned to it like a long lost friend and stepped up to the bar for a solo acoustic version at his 8/10/05 Lakefront Pavilion show.
-The following year some reposado shots of "Mexican Cousin" were also served up during three successive stops (7/15/06 Atlanta, 7/16/06 Nashville, and 7/18/06 Toronto) on the GRAB tour in Summer 2006.
+The following year some reposado shots of "Mexican Cousin" were also served up during three successive stops (7/15/06 Atlanta, 7/16/06 Nashville, and 7/18/06 Toronto) on the summer 2006 G.R.A.B. tour.
 Each of these performances featured Mike on electric banjo and Trey on acoustic guitar.

 Upon Phish's 2009 return, the Tequila was poured five times in four years, with four jiggers served up to the southeast (3/7/09 Hampton, 7/2/10 Charlotte, 10/15/10 Charleston and 6/19/12 Portsmouth) and a single shot in the midwest (8/16/11 Chicago) through 2012.
 The bottle remained safely ensconced in the liquor cabinet for all of 2013.

-Considering the 24/7 atmosphere of inebriation that can be found in sin city it was no surprise that Phish slammed an early first set tequila popper – popping a 110 show gap – during the final show of their Halloween weekend celebration at the MGM Grand Garden Arena (11/2/14 Las Vegas).
+Considering the 24/7 atmosphere of inebriation that can be found in Sin City, it was no surprise that Phish slammed an early first set tequila popper – ending a 110 show gap – during the final show of their Halloween weekend celebration at the MGM Grand Garden Arena (11/2/14 Las Vegas).
 Let’s party!